Lower Back Pain FAQs with our Omaha Chiropractor

 How can lower back pain be diagnosed?

 A physical exam is the first step in determining a diagnosis of lower back pain.
-A neurological exam, reflex test, palpitation, leg raise test and range of motion test can help determine what and where the pain is coming from.
+A neurological exam, reflex test, palpation, leg raise test and range of motion test can help determine what and where the pain is coming from.
 Other, more in-depth exams can give more information about the lower back pain a patient may be experiencing.
 These include an MRI, X-rays, injection studies, and a CT scan.

 How can a chiropractor treat the injury?